benzino98/plaschema/memory-bank/activeContext.md

 10. **Bulk Operations Strategy**:

 - Implemented contextual bulk actions specific to each content type
-- Added thorough validation and permission checking for all bulk operations
+- Adding thorough validation and permission checking for all bulk operations
-- Integrated with activity logging system for audit purposes
+- Integrating with ActivityLogService for audit purposes
-- Used JavaScript for client-side validation before submission
+- Using JavaScript for client-side validation before submission
-- Implemented mobile-responsive design for all bulk operation UI elements
+- Implementing mobile-responsive design for all bulk operation UI elements
-- Added confirmation dialogs with context-specific messages for each action
+- Adding confirmation dialogs with context-specific messages for each action
+- Standardizing CSS class names for checkboxes to ensure consistent functionality
+- Using consistent form IDs and action URLs across all modules
+- Implementing proper JavaScript functionality for select all checkbox

 11. **Responsive Image Strategy**: